-Mental Health and Clinical Social Work
+Mental Health & Clinical Social Work

 Clinical social workers are the nation’s largest providers of mental health and therapy services, outnumbering both psychologists and psychiatrists.
 They provide mental health services in both urban and rural settings, where they may be the only licensed provider of mental health services available.

 Mental disorders are one of the leading causes of disability for people age five and older, with major depression the leading cause of disability in the United States.
 Manic-depressive illness, schizophrenia, and obsessive-compulsive disorder also rank at the top of the list.
 Mental disorders are tragic contributors to mortality, with suicide one of the leading preventable causes of death in the United States and worldwide.